helloRupa/articles/mass_create_records_rails/mass_create_records_rails.md

 # => NoMethodError (undefined method `permit' for #<Array:0x00007fc530ea8880>)
 ```

 In both cases, exceptions were raised.
 First, it was because the required parameter/key `band` was missing.
 In the second case, we updated the requirement to `bands`, but we received an error stating that `permit` can't be called on an Array.
-This means that calling `require` returned an Array, and `permit` just wasn't into any of this business.
+This means that calling `require` returned an Array, and `permit` just wasn't into any of that business.

 This is actually important to keep in mind.
 When `require` is called on the parameters in this example, it returns the value associated with the `bands` key, which happens to be an Array.
 In other words, `require` returns values, and not key-value pairs.